 - Set Enable BuddyPress Extension to Yes.

-- In BuddyPress redirect page select the default page to redirect users to if they attempt to visit any BuddyPress group whose membership is being controlled by ActiveMember360 access conditions and for which they are not members.
+- In BuddyPress redirect page select the default page to redirect users to if they attempt to visit any BuddyPress group whose membership is being controlled by ActiveMember360 Post/Page Access Conditions and for which they are not members.

 - Click Save Settings.